 The more variants of situations are played, the more informed becomes the project manager, and the more predictable is the project outcome.

 When handling the issues of slow recruitment, what-if analysis can come useful, for example, to see what will happen to the project if the tasks are assigned to certain employees, if due to applying resource leveling method the end date is shifted, if a team member is working on multiple tasks at the same time, if something happens to the critical team member, and so on.
 After considering all possible alternatives, it is much easier to make the right decision.

-There is a variety of software that performs What-if analysis.
-Epicflow, the multi-project management software, is no exception.
-What-if analysis feature creates a temporary copy of your environment with all your resources, projects, tasks, dependencies, and everything else.
+What-if analysis can be performed by project management software.
+For example, Epicflow: its What-if analysis creates a temporary copy of your environment with all your resources, projects, tasks, dependencies, and everything else.
 Entering What-if analysis mode, you can see what will happen on a particular date in future if you add or remove projects; add, remove or reassign resources; create additional tasks.

 Thus, if there are problems you’d like to solve but you are not sure about the consequences of your decisions, what-if analysis is the right tool to choose.

 PMBOK Guide defines resource leveling as “a technique in which start and finish dates are adjusted based on resource constraints with the goal of balancing demand for resources with the available supply.”
 In simple terms, when available resources are limited, you should adjust the project timeline in accordance with the availability of the critical employee.
 This technique makes it possible to distribute work between resources in such a way that the project schedule is realistic and achievable and the work environment remains healthy.

 There are two resource leveling techniques that can work for slow staffing: Critical Path analysis and Fast-Tracking.